vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 Here, you can see the YABE explorer on the left and the simulator on the right:
 ![YABE room controller simulator and explorer interface](/assets/2025-12-13/bacnet-yabe-room-controller-simulator.png)

+## Create the Peakboard app

+Now that our test environment is set up, let create the Peakboard app!

-## Set up the data source in Peakboard
+### Add the BACnet data source

-Let's switch to the Peakboard side.
-This data source is not pulling the data on a regular basis but is built on a push architecture.
-This means that data is actively pushed by the device to the application.
-Therefore we set `Reload State` to `Subscription`.
-The callback port is by default set to `47808`, and usually there's no need to change it.
+First, we add a new BACnet data source.
+This data source uses a publish-subscribe pattern.
+This means that the data source subscribes to the BACnet device and waits for the device to send data.
+Because of this, we set *Reload State* to *Subscription*.

+The callback port is set to 47808 by default, and there's usually no need to change it.

 The data source supports connecting to a single device by using a dedicated IP address, port, and BACnet device ID.
 However, in our case we take the more common approach of using the subscription option for multiple devices.
 When we click on `Manage Subscriptions` the dialog is designed to find all available devices in the network automatically and lets us pick the data points we want to subscribe to.
 In our case we just take all of those.
 On the right side we can dig deeper into BACnet specific information about each data point.